lucasm/findto/README.md

 # Findto

 A web search tool.
-Quickly find any content using multiple search engines and modules with popular sites.
-More than a search concept or a visual experience, a tool for help internet beginners and pro nerds discover and encourage diversity on the web.
+Quickly find any content using the power of multiple search engines and modules with popular sites.
+More than a visual search concept experience, a tool for help discover and encourage diversity on the web.
 Findto have the mission to make searches trully free, putting people in control of the search algorithms, and not the inverse.

 ## Key features